What Is the da Vinci Surgical System?

 In 2013, Intuitive announced they were setting $67 million aside to be used for 3,000 complaints that had been filed against the company.
 Rather than going to court, the company decided to offer settlements.
 This allowed them to avoid costly litigation and deny responsibility while still compensating the complainants.

 The first jury trial involving da Vinci robot surgery was conducted in May of 2013.
 The plaintiff was the family of a prostatectomy patient who had died four years after the surgery from complications associated with the procedure.
 The jury ruled in favor of Intuitive Surgical, finding that the company was not negligent in training the surgeon involved in the case.
-Intuitive Surgical placed the blame for the negative outcome on the surgeon that who had allegedly ignored guidelines despite numerous health concerns with the patient.
+Intuitive Surgical placed the blame for the negative outcome on the surgeon who had allegedly ignored guidelines despite numerous health concerns with the patient.

-In April of 2016, the second of the da Vinci robot injury trials went to court.
+In April 2016, the second of the da Vinci robot injury trials went to court.
 The plaintiff was a woman who claimed that she had been injured during a hysterectomy procedure.
 The case was settled while the jury was in deliberations, for a total of $30 million offered to the plaintiff.

 What da Vinci Lawsuits Are There?